Paco Craig (English footballer)

-Paco Gigi Craig (born 19 October 1992) is an English professional footballer who plays as a defender for North Carolina FC in the USL Championship.
+Paco Gigi Craig (born 19 October 1992) is an English professional footballer who plays as a defender for Indy Eleven in the USL Championship.
 He is the son of Mikey Craig, bass player of the band Culture Club.

 Early life

 Personal

 Paco Craig was born in London, England to Lilli and Mikey Craig and has two brothers as well as one half-brother and one half-sister.
 At the urging of his father he played both football and was a drummer in a band with his brother.
 He attended secondary school at Dame Alice Owen where he played rugby, football, and basketball and was named captain of his football team.

 College and youth career

 Craig played in the West Ham United youth system from 2008 to 2011.
 Following his release he went on trial with League Two side Gillingham before spending a season with National League North club Bishop's Stortford.

 Not wanting to play non-league football, Craig moved to the U.S. and played three years of college soccer at Young Harris College between 2013 and 2015.
 In each of Craig's three seasons with the team, Young Harris College won the Peach Belt Conference title while winning the Peach Belt Conference Tournament twice.
 As a Freshman Craig won the Conference's Freshman of the Year award as well as winning the Conference's Player of the Year award as a Junior.
 Craig was the second player to win both awards during his career.
 He finished his career with 17 goals and 14 assists in 57 matches.

 While at college, Craig played one season for the National Premier Soccer League side Rocket City United and two seasons for the Ocala Stampede of the Premier Development League.
 Over the course of his two seasons with Ocala, Craig appeared in 26 matches, scoring three goals with one assist.
 In both of his years with the Stampede, the team won the PDL's Southeastern Conference and made the national semi-final with Craig being named to the All Conference team in 2015.